-- 1. Give the reward immediately, without any delay, when the child shows an expected response or make an effort to do so. - 2.
-Do not reward a wrong or unwanted behaviour you are rewarding to teach the right response, not the wrong one.
+- Give the reward immediately, without any delay, when the child shows an expected response or tries to do so. - > Do not reward a wrong or unwanted behaviour you are rewarding to teach the right response, not the wrong one.

-• Decrease 'prompts' and 'modelling' with practice.
+Decrease 'prompts' and 'modelling' with practice.